SpartnerNL/laravel-excel-docs/3.1/imports/model.md

 ```

 :::warning
-When using `OnEachRow` you cannot use batch inserts, as the the model is already persisted in the `onRow` method.
+When using `OnEachRow` you cannot use batch inserts, as the model is already persisted in the `onRow` method.
 :::